praveenkumarkota-dev/Music-Heals-Depression-/README.md

-# Music-Heals-Depression
+# Music Heals Depression Website
-A motivational website built using HTML, CSS, and Bootstrap
+A motivational website built using HTML, CSS, Flexbox, and Bootstrap